loning/alltheory/docs/psi-elf-quantum-theory/index.md

 Reality is not observed.
 It is **emitted**, **selected**, and **collapsed** by the observer.

 $$\forall X, \quad X \notin \Psi \Rightarrow X \text{ is undefined}$$

----

-Begin your journey into the collapse-based reality: [Chapter 1: The Recursive Kernel →](part-1-foundations-collapse/chapter-01-recursive-kernel.md)